This Day In Literary History

 In 1833, Poe's short story MS. Found In A Bottle won him a prize from the Baltimore Saturday Visiter.
 It also brought him to the attention of John P. Kennedy, a novelist and prominent Baltimorian.

 Kennedy helped him sell some more stories and land a job as assistant editor of the Southern Literary Messenger in Richmond in August of 1835.
 He was fired a few weeks later for being drunk on the job.

 Poe returned to Baltimore, where he secretly married his 13-year-old cousin, Virginia.
 After he promised to behave, Poe was reinstated at the Messenger.
 He and Virginia and her mother moved to Richmond.
 Poe and Virginia later had a second, public wedding ceremony.

 By 1838, Poe's only complete novel, The Narrative of Arthur Gordon Pym of Nantucket, was published.
 It was widely reviewed and praised.
 In the summer of 1839, Poe became the assistant editor of Burton's Gentleman's Magazine.

 There, he published numerous short stories, reviews, and articles, building his reputation as both a writer and a critic.
 That same year, his classic short story collection, Tales of the Grotesque and Arabesque, was published in two volumes.

-Regarded today as one of the all time classic works of American literature, the collection received mixed reviews and he made little money from it.
+Regarded today as one of the all time great works of American literature, the collection received mixed reviews and he made little money from it.
 In 1840, Poe became assistant editor of Graham's Magazine.